-Three pinniped species-the Steller sea lion, the northern fur seal, and the northern elephant seal-could occur in the study area.
-Best estimates of 256 Steller sea lions and 2771 northern fur seals could be exposed to airgun sounds with received levels ≥ 160 dB re 1 μPa{rms} .
-These estimates represent 0.61% of the Steller sea lion regional population and 0.03% of the northern fur seal regional population.
-As for cetaceans, the estimated numbers of pinnipeds that could be exposed to received levels ≥ 160 dB are probably overestimates of the actual numbers that will be affected.
-During the June survey period, the Steller sea lion is in its breeding season, with males staying on land and females with pups generally staying close to the rookeries in shallow water.
-Male northern fur seals are at their rookeries in June, and adult females are either there or migrating there, possibly through the survey area.
+Two pinniped species-the Steller sea lion and the harbor seal-are likely to occur in the study area during the survey period.
+Northern fur seals and adult male northern elephant seals, which occur in the study area during part of the year, are at their rookeries in August.
+Best estimates of 270 Steller sea lions and 218 harbor seals could be exposed to airgun sounds with received levels \geq 160 dB re 1 μ Pa{rms}.
+These estimates represent 0.27% of the Steller sea lion regional population and 0.12% of the harbor seal regional population.
+As for cetaceans, the estimated numbers of pinnipeds that could be exposed to received levels \geq 160 dB are probably overestimates of the actual numbers that will be affected.